derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 *^ The Event Loop Machine ^*

-During the compilation process, the *engine* quickly reads our code, optimizes it, and reorganizes it in preperation for faster execution time.
+During compilation time, the *engine* quickly reads our code, optimizes it, and reorganizes it in preperation for faster execution time.
 When the *runtime* and the *engine* are working together to execute our code, there two main goals:
 1. The *engine* tries to clear its *stack*
 2. The *event loop* tries to clear its *event queue*